 All Fourth graders participate in chorus and build their musicianship through choral work.
-Students practice two- and three-part choral pieces that center around seasonal themes or concepts.
+Students practice two- and three-part choral pieces that center around seasonal, cultural, and historical themes or concepts.
 Singing in an ensemble fosters teamwork and allows students to practice their musical skills while being part of an ensemble.
 The Lower School Chorus performs at the Thanksgiving Assembly, the Holiday Assembly, and the Lower School Visual and Performing Arts Assembly.
+Chorus meets one of every three arts days.